2016/17 Annual Report

-The Committee hosts and assists the Law Society in coordinating a significant number of events and initiatives through each calendar year.
-A number of these are annual occurrences, including:
+The Young Lawyers Committee assists the Law Society in coordinating a significant number of events and initiatives including:

-- the advocacy programme, which includes preparatory seminars as well as the practical weekend of coaching sessions by judges and other senior members of the profession;
+- the Practical Advocacy Weekend, which includes a preparatory seminar as well as a weekend of coaching sessions by judges and other senior members of the profession;

-- mental health and wellbeing initiatives including a Geoffrey Robertson QC-style mental health hypothetical;
+- mental health and wellbeing initiatives including a Geoffrey Robertson QC-style mental health hypothetical panel discussion;

 - small firm networking evenings; and

 The 2017 Law Student Mentoring Programme expanded to include law students from Curtin University and the University of Western Australia, in addition to the University of Notre Dame Australia and Edith Cowan University, who were involved in previous years.
 This increased participation in the Programme to 50 students, compared to 25 in 2015/16.